Does Tom Cruise Really Run That Fast?

 A: Tom Cruise follows a strict fitness routine that includes cardio exercises, strength training, and agility drills.
 He also works closely with trainers and stunt coordinators to ensure he is in peak physical condition for his roles.

 In conclusion, Tom Cruise’s running speed is not just a product of movie magic.
 His dedication to physical fitness and commitment to performing his own stunts have allowed him to develop the speed and agility necessary for his action-packed performances.
-So the next time you see Cruise sprinting across the screen, rest assured that he really can run that fast.
+So the next time you see Cruise sprinting across the screen, rest assured that it’s not just an illusion – he really does run that fast.